Chinese is one of the first people to use currency instead of real goods to conduct trade activities.

 2 million stringed copper coins discovered from a 2,000-year old Han tomb in Jiangxi Province.

 The Separation of the Value and Weight of the Coin

-The separation of the value and wright of the currency during the Tang Dynasty marked as another milestone in the development of China’s currency system.
+The separation of the value and weight of the currency during the Tang Dynasty marked another milestone in the development of China’s currency system.

 This is a coin issued during the Song Dynasty (960–1279) with the characters in Emperor Huizong’s Slim Gold style.

 These are the front and the back sides of copper coins issued during the early Ming Dynasty in the late 14th century.

 In the coins, 洪武 refers to the era when the founding Ming Emperor Hongwu (1368-1398) reigned, 通 means trade and 宝 suggests treasure.

 Gold pieces – High valued currency issued 2,300 years ago during the Warring States period (475 BC – 221 BC)

 Since the Song Dynasty, silver ingots legally became part of the currency system.